Megan Millar

 Profile

-Megan was called to the Bar of Northern Ireland in 2023.
+Megan was called to the Bar of Northern Ireland in 2023 and accepts instructions across all areas of her practice.

 Expertise